Right to Acquire Mortgages Explained

 What is a Right to Acquire mortgage?

-This term refers to getting a mortgage through a government scheme in which tenants who are renting a property owned by public sector landlords or housing associations have the chance to buy the home they live in at a discount.
+This term refers to getting a mortgage through a government scheme in which tenants who are renting a property owned by public sector landlords or housing associations can buy the home they live in at a discount.

-It provides those who have been in long-term rented accommodation the chance to get their foot on the property ladder and is targeted at residents who live in homes owned by NHS trusts, the armed services and housing associations.
+Right to Acquire provides those who have been in long-term rented accommodation with the chance to get their foot on the property ladder.
+It is targeted at residents who live in homes owned by NHS trusts, the armed services, and housing associations.

-Depending on where you live, the scheme involves receiving a discount of between £9,000 and £16,000 off the market price of your home, and then getting a mortgage as standard on the rest of the purchase, minus any deposit you have saved.
+Depending on where you live, the scheme involves receiving a discount of between £9,000 and £16,000 off the market price of your home.
+You then get a mortgage as standard on the rest of the purchase, minus any deposit you have saved.

-This is a very niche initiative run by the UK Government, with very specific criteria in order to qualify, and your bid to own your home could be rejected outright by your landlord.
+This is a very niche initiative run by the UK Government, with very specific criteria for qualifying.
+Your landlord could reject your bid to own your home outright.

-Getting the support of an experienced mortgage broker from the start is advisable as they will help to clarify your prospects and have knowledge of willing and participating lenders.
+It is advisable to get the support of an experienced mortgage broker from the start, as they will help clarify your prospects and have knowledge of willing and participating lenders.

 How is it different from Right to Buy?

-In some ways, they are fairly similar schemes, but there are fundamental differences in the features of each, as well as who they’re for.
-Right to Buy is for council home tenants and the potential discounts are much bigger (up to £96,000 or £127,000 in London), whereas Right to Acquire is meant for a broader spectrum of renters – those in public sector-owned properties already mentioned.
+In some ways, they are fairly similar schemes, but there are fundamental differences in their features and who they’re for.
+Right to Buy is for council home tenants, and the potential discounts are much bigger (up to £96,000 or £127,000 in London), whereas Right to Acquire is meant for a broader spectrum of renters—those in public sector-owned properties already mentioned.

 Rules and eligibility criteria

-There is a narrow selection process and you and your property must fall within a specific set of criteria:
+There is a narrow selection process, so if you’re looking to buy your council house, you and your property must fall within a specific set of criteria:

 The Applicant

-You (the applicant) must have had a public-sector landlord for a minimum of three years.
-You are able to make a joint application with someone who shares the tenancy with you or who has lived with you for the previous 12 months (up to three family members).
+You (the applicant) must have had a public-sector landlord for at least three years.
+You can make a joint application with someone who shares the tenancy with you or has lived with you for the previous 12 months (up to three family members).
 This stands even if they do not share your tenancy.

 Your property